samuelroland/CloudSys-labs/lab9/README.md

 instance_public_ip = "10.188.234.187"
 ```

-Here is the output resulted from `tflocal apply`
+Here is the output resulted from `terraform apply`
 ```console
 > terraform apply